jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

 at ``vsj1/src/test/python/symtable_testgen.py``,
-and it generates the test material for ``vsj1/src/test/.../treepython/TestInterp1.java``, from which the Java code snippets were taken.
+and it generates the test material for ``vsj1/src/test/.../treepython/TestInterp1.java``, from which the Java code snippets in this section were taken.

 Code Objects